Contact Us for a Free Consultation (213) 542-0979

 Factors That Determine Penalties and Jail

-Also, the amount of victims is another important factor when deciding how to deal with these cases from a judge, prosecutor, police standpoint.
+Also, the amount of victims is another important factor when deciding how to deal with these cases from a judge, prosecutor, or police standpoint.

 Criminal Defense for White Collar Crimes

-So, if you're looking for a defense for a white collar crime in Los Angeles, or anywhere in the country at the federal level, you've come to the right place.
+So, if you're looking for a defense for a white-collar crime in Los Angeles or anywhere in the country at the federal level, you've come to the right place.
 I've been doing this now for almost 30 years.

 • lack of intent,